paulorodriguesxv/twijournal/README.md

 ### Dependency Inversion and Dependency Injection

 Here are some examples of Dependency Inversion and Dependency Injection using injector.
-We choose to use injector because it is a lightweight and easy to use dependency injection library and it's framework independent.
+We choose to use injector because it is a lightweight and easy to use dependency injection library and it's framework agnostic/independent.

 Always as possible, use interfaces to define API contracts between components.